Scratchcat579/ZCON-TEAM/README.txt

-dont edit or steal any files from this github package. this is licenced by ZCON©.
+dont edit or steal any files from this github package. this is licenced by JAZZACON©.